qianglise/python-for-hpc/content/cupy.md

 Reduction methods

-NumPy's reduction functions (e.g. numpy.sum()) return scalar values (e.g. numpy.float32).
-However CuPy counterparts return zero-dimensional cupy.ndarray s.
+NumPy's reduction functions (e.g. numpy.sum()) return
+scalar values (e.g. numpy.float32).
+However
+CuPy counterparts return zero-dimensional cupy.ndarray.
 That is because CuPy scalar values (e.g. cupy.float32) are aliases of NumPy scalar values and are allocated in CPU memory.
 If these types were returned, it would be required to synchronize between GPU and CPU.
 If you want to use scalar values, cast the returned arrays explicitly.

 ```
 type(np.sum(np.arange(3))) == np.int64